 EMU business majors Nick Miller, Josh Mann and Sam Buck saw Europe through a business perspective when they spent a semester with the International Business Institute.
-They toured major EU corporations and agencies, like the European Central Bank, and learned what daily life is like for business managers and entrepeneurs in Europe.
+They toured major European Union corporations and agencies, like the European Central Bank, and learned what daily life is like for business managers and entrepreneurs in Europe.

-And international business graduates like Eric Reinford, who now works in the London branch of SNL Financial, a data/news company that originated in Virginia and covers financial institutions, are working to effect global change in the business world.
+And international business graduates like Eric Reinford are working to effect global change in the business world.
+He works in the London branch of SNL Financial, a data/news company that originated in Virginia and covers financial institutions.

 Life in another culture